If you're a dairy farmer, sharemilker, dairy farm manager, or dairy farm operator you need to understand and meet your legal requirements.

-Premises (including animal housing), facilities, equipment and essential services must meet the requirements of NZCP1: Code of practice (COP) for the design and operation of farm dairies.
+Premises (including animal housing), facilities, equipment, and essential services must meet the requirements of NZCP1: Design and operation of farm dairies.

 However, Clause 3.10: Alternative premises and equipment designs of the COP enables new technologies and novel designs to be assessed on the basis that they are often complete systems and may not have been contemplated when the COP was drafted.

 Novel technologies and alternative premises and equipment designs that do not meet the requirements of NZCP1 are considered suitable if they have been assessed, confirmed as acceptable, and listed on MPI's Register of Alternative Premises and Equipment Designs for Farm Dairies.